luebbe/homie-node-collection/README.md

 A node for Bosch BME280 I2C temperature/humidity/pressure sensors.
 Reports the three values back via MQTT.

-It has one setting:
+It has three settings:

 - _temperatureOffset_: The temperature offset in degrees.
   Range = \[-10.0°C ..
 10.0°C\].
 Default = 0°C.

+- _humidityOffset_: The humidity offset in percentage points.
+  Range = \[-10.0% ..
+10.0%\].
+Default = 0%.

+- _pressureOffset_: The pressure offset in hectopascal.
+  Range = \[-50.0hPa ..
+50.0hPa\].
+Default = 0hPa.

-**Attention**: This offset is just added to the temperature read from the sensor.
+**Attention**: These offsets are just added to the temperature, humidity or pressure read from the sensor.
 The relative humidity is not recalculated.

 **Attention**: Please be aware that the Homie framework doesn't know per-node settings.
 If you have more than one instance of a BME280Node, all instances will use the same _temperatureOffset_.